-The five species of Hymenoptera found near the HALE Entrance Station included honey bees uncommon on manane and pukiawe, two parasitoids, and two invasive ants, Hypoponera opaciceps (Mayr) and Linepithema humile (Mayr).
-The latter are serious pests and efforts are being made to eradicate them in HALE.
+The seven species of Hymenoptera found near the HALE Entrance Station included honey bees uncommon on manane and pukiawe, two parasitoids (family Braconidae), and two species of Ichneumonidae, one invasive ant, Linepithema humile (Mayr), and one species of indigenous yellow-faced bee

+(Hylaeus nivicola Meade Waldo).
 All Hymenoptera observed have been previously reported from Haleakalā.